dymmond/esmerald/docs/responses.md

 ### Template

-As the name suggests, it's the response used to render HTML templates.
+As the name suggests, it is the response used to render HTML templates.

 Although this one is a bit different to import as it is a datastructure that internally uses the `TemplateResponse`.